-Madi a Thavha Mountain lodge focus on art and culture.
-Apart from our own Dancing Fish gallery and Textile & Design studio we also source, promote and sell local Limpopo Craft and Art that engage with the rich heritage of Northern Limpopo Province in South Africa.
+Madi a Thavha Mountain lodge focuses on art and culture.
+Apart from our own Dancing Fish gallery and Textile & Design studio we also source, promote and sell local Limpopo Craft and Art that engage with the rich cultural heritage of Northern Limpopo Province in South Africa.
 We are pleased to be part of the unique and exciting rural-hip style developing here in the North.

-Six talented Venda and Tsonga ladies make the soft furnishings of the lodge, design and make items to sell in our shop, do training and custom-made products for guests and love what they are doing.Pick your piece of heritage
+Six talented Venda and Tsonga ladies make the soft furnishings of the lodge, they design and make items to sell in our shop, do training and create custom-made products for guests and love what they are doing.Pick your piece of heritage

 "The friendliness and hospitality of the owner family and the staff are just grand.
 We can recommend this lodge a 100%."Gundula and Volker Deutsch, Germany

 "We had a captivating and intriguing time at this excellent lodge and exploring the surrounding area.
 High quality everything, we will be back".Michael, Gill, Milo, Theo, Jack, Jim and Felicity

 We are thrilled that you are now reading Madi a Thavha mountain lodge’s very first newsletter.
 We can’t wait to tell you about our lodge’s huge Venda Tsonga CraftArt exhibition this year, to show you rural-hip Limpopo and introduce you to the artists at their own rural workshops.
 Northern Limpopo is off the beaten track and contains many delightful experiences we would like to surprise you with.
 Madi a Thavha has luxury accommodation, wholesome fusion food and a colourful Cultural Heritage Centre for getting the Limpopo vibe in a nutshell – all in the embrace of the ancient Soutpansberg Mountains.